rodolfocop/ng2-mask-money/readme.md

 # ng2-money-mask Directive

 A very simple currency mask directive for Angular.
-You should use the version 2.x.x for Angular 2.x.x applications and the version 4.x.x for Angular 4.x.x applications.
+You should use the version 4.x.x for Angular 4.x.x applications and the version 5.x.x for Angular 5.x.x applications.

-Note: This component is ready to AoC (Ahead-of-Time) compilation.
+Note: This component is NOT ready to AoC (Ahead-of-Time) compilation.

 ## Getting Started